Introduction to Ansible Register

 Ansible Register

 Below is an output from a task where we tried to copy a file from the control node to the remote node.
-We registered it and displayed the registered variable like below:
+We registered it and displayed the registered variable below:

 How does Ansible Register work?